Unable to Locate Complete Label Info

 The Bottom Line

-Judging by its ingredients alone, Advanced Pet Diets appears to be an above-average dog food.
+Judging by its ingredients alone, Advanced Pet Diets looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Advanced Pet Diets is a plant-based kibble using a moderate amount of chicken and lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Advanced Pet Diets is a plant-based dry dog food using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word